 On DINOSAUR, your goal is to bring a huge Iguanodon back to present day.
 But along the way, you still have to deal with all of the dangers of prehistoric times – from other dinosaurs to predators to even a meteor!
 Are you ready for this one-of-a-kind adventure?

-There are life-size Dino animatronics and you are basically 4-wheel driving thousands of years ago!
+There are life-size Dino animatronics, and you are basically 4-wheel driving thousands of years ago!
 The ride feels like you are off-roading in a jeep and is quite fun and energetic.
-I have to be honest, I was forced on this ride as a child and was terrified.
-If your kids don’t like darker rides with giant dinos, steer clear, otherwise, it is fantastic fun!

 Kali River Rapids

-One of my personal favorite Animal Kingdom Disney rides is Kali River Rapids.
+One of our favorite things to do at Animal Kingdom is Kali River Rapids.
 First of all, Florida can get quite hot, especially in the summer, so a water ride is the perfect way to cool down!
 And Kali River Rapids has a drop too, making it a water ride with a bit of a thrill.

-Finding Nemo – The Musical is so well done!
+Finding Nemo – The Big Blue…and Beyond is so well done!
 Many even compare it to the famed Festival of the Lion King show!
 This must-see under the sea experience may be one of the best shows at Animal Kingdom.

 Conservation Station at Rafiki’s Planet Watch